ricardotavaresit/eti-vue2-chapter14/README.md

 - Class 06: Vuex mutation commit in Vue JS
 - Class 07: Vuex actions in Vue JS
 - Class 08: Vuex getters in Vue JS
+- Class 09: Vuex getters with filters in Vue JS

 ## Technologies used